Edwin-0396/printf/README.md

 **Return value:**

-Upon success, _printfs return the number of characters printed (excluding the null byte used to end output to strings) A negative 1 is returned if an output error is encountered.
+Upon successful return, these functions return the number of characters printed (excluding the null byte used to end output to strings).

+If you put the % and after of this the program see a space of a null byte ('\0'), the program return (-1).
 ___

 **int (\*get_func(const char \*format))(va_list)**